Global-Health-Engineering/group-safety/group_safety_concept/README.md

 ## <a name="objectives"></a>2.
 Safety objectives

-In the labs and workshops of GHE, the high-pressure gas (O2, CH4, CO2), ammonia, human excreta, urine, drills, manual saws, hammers, benchtop drill, 3D printer, laser cutters, water cutters are worked with.
+In the labs and workshops of GHE, the high-pressure gas (${\rm O_2, CH_4, CO_2}$), ammonia, human excreta, urine, drills, manual saws, hammers, benchtop drill, 3D printer, laser cutters, water cutters are worked with.
 The risk to people and the environment cannot be entirely excluded for these activities.
 Global Health Engineering therefore takes the necessary action to protect people and the environment from the negative effects.
 The head of GHE, as the representative of the employer, assumes responsibility for occupational safety and health protection of employees and students and takes the required steps[^3].

 ## <a name="organization"></a>3. <a name="organization"></a>Safety organization